India's Vedanta Aluminium resumes Odisha refinery at reduced capacity

-BHUBANESWAR, India Vedanta Aluminium Ltd (VAL) VEDAL.UL, India's largest aluminium maker, has resumed its alumina refinery in Odisha after a 10-day hiatus, but faces another shut down in December if it fails to secure more bauxite supplies, a senior company official said.
+BHUBANESWAR India Oct 22 Vedanta Aluminium Ltd (VAL), India's largest aluminium maker, has resumed its alumina refinery in Odisha after a 10-day hiatus, but faces another shut down in December if it fails to secure more bauxite supplies, a senior company official said.

 The 10-day disruption may not have an immediate impact on VAL's aluminium output as the company is trying to survive on imports, Kumar said.

-An acute shortage of the raw material has forced the company, a unit of billionaire Anil Agarwal-controlled Vedanta Resources (VED.L), to shut down the refinery temporarily almost two months earlier than envisaged.
+An acute shortage of the raw material has forced the company, a unit of billionaire Anil Agarwal-controlled Vedanta Resources, to shut down the refinery temporarily almost two months earlier than envisaged.

 The Lanjigarh refinery in Kalahandi district, about 450 km from state capital Bhubaneswar, has been struggling for bauxite since its commissioning in August 2007.